hirosystems/docs/docs/platform/devnet.md

 ### Exploring the Devnet Dashboard

 With Devnet active, clicking on the status pill again will present the option to 'View Devnet Details'.
-Selecting this takes you to the Devnet dashboard, where you can interact with a block explorer and an "assembly line" of mined blocks.Transactions within each block are accessible here, and a search function is available for efficient block navigation.
+Selecting this takes you to the Devnet dashboard, where you can interact with a block explorer and an "assembly line" of mined blocks.
+Transactions within each block are accessible here, and a search function is available for efficient block navigation.

 ![Devnet Dashboard](./images/devnet-dashboard.jpeg)